E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/QMCQEPack/readme.rst

 The QMCQEPack module allows to compute on the fly the single particle orbitals with Quantum Espresso, and to use them in QMC simulations with the QMCPack software.
-The main feature that distinguish QMCQEPack from other orbital converters is that all the computations are made on the flight, without having to write any output on the filesystem, allowing great efficiency and a considerable speed up in the overall workflow.
+The main feature that distinguish QMCQEPack from other orbital converters is that all the computations are made on the fly, without having to write any output on the filesystem, allowing great efficiency and a considerable speed up in the overall workflow.

 Being able to efficiently recompute single particle orbitals during a single simulation allows to move ions during the QMC procedure,